MykhayloHnatyuk/sdk-plugins/sdk-phonegap/README.md

     currency = ISO 4217 currency code of revenue

 You need to supply the "eventName" field with the appropriate value for the event; e.g. "registration".
-If the event does not exist, it will be dynamically created in our site and incremented.
+If the event does not exist, it will be dynamically created in our site.
 You may pass a revenue value, currency code, or whether you are using an event ID or event name, as optional fields.

 #### Registration

 If you have a registration process, it's recommended to track it by calling trackAction set to “registration”.
-Using the aforementioned import code, you would call the following:

     mat.trackAction(success, failure, "registration", false, "some_username".
 0, “USD”);